 These geometric bamboo coasters are perfect for items for natural tableware.
 With designs inspired by nature, they look good too.
 This set of 4 is hand-cut and made to order from the seller’s home workshop in a range of geometric patterns.

 They’d also make excellent bases for vases or small lamps.
 They come in a wooden box, which you can reuse around the home and kitchen.

 Clingfilm (or plastic wrap) makes for one of the most commonly used items in our kitchens.
 According to the Telegraph, we use 1.2 bn meters of the stuff every year in the UK.
 Sure it scrunches up pretty small when we throw it away.
 However, we typically throw it into the trash because we can’t easily recycle used plastic wrap.

-Given that there’s a roll of plastic wrap in most kitchen draws, there’s a bunch of waste to be saved by finding alternatives despite its size.
+Given that there’s a roll of plastic wrap in most kitchen draws, there’s a bunch of organic waste to be saved by finding alternatives to keep your food fresh.
 The best zero waste kitchen moves we can make is to use reusable glass or metal containers with lids to store our food.

 However, that may not work for everything.
 Cue the eco-friendly beeswax alternative.

 The ancient Egyptians used beeswax from their honey hives, wrapping food in wax cloths to preserve it in the hot Egyptian sun.
 Before plastic wrap came along as a cheaper and more convenient alternative, we used beeswax to conserve all manner of foods.
 Sometimes in our movement toward sustainable living, the best ideas are already out there and just need an update for our modern times.